 This is a two-way principle.
 While many leaders understand this, they often forget at times by trying to micromanage personnel to drive better output.

-They often forget that micromanagement ends up in intimidating people and interfering with their personal and professional life.
+They often forget that micromanagement ends up intimidating people and interfering with their personal and professional life.
 Naturally, team members will eventually lose respect for their leader.

 Micromanaging shows your distrust for people.
 So instead of dictating their tasks, you can simply allow them more freedom while keeping them motivated to finish the task and make valuable additions to the project.

-A true leader will lead by example through their own work and focused efforts.
+True leaders will lead by example through their own work and focused efforts.

 6. Conflict Resolution